henri-gasc/Boids/README.md

 ## TODO

 - [x] Add obstacles
+- [x] Correct boids behaviour around obstacles
-- [ ] Correct boids behaviour around obstacles
+  - [ ] Allow boids to adopt a tear-drop shape around the obstacles
 - [ ] Speed up the algorithms
 - [ ] Allow adding new rules easily
 - [ ] Make the code easier to read